Why Ethereum Needs Fairness Mechanisms that Do Not Depend on Participants' Altruism: Methodology

-In a next refinement step, using classifier \textup{\Circled{\RNum{4}}}, we search for payments from well-known builders~\cite{MEVBoost-Dashboard} to the \textit{coinbase addresses} of the remaining clusters.
-These payments most likely correspond to funds that builders pay proposers for the right to construct blocks.
-Since builders are unlikely to send payments to arbitrary addresses, we assume that proposers in these clusters used the builder’s block-building service.
-According to our rationale in \Cref{sec:on_alt_mev,sec:on_alt_gov}, proposers in these clusters are therefore excluded.
-This behavior is particularly prevalent among MEV-extracting STaaS providers, supporting the classification of their proposers as non-altruistic.
+As a further refinement step, using Classifier \textup{\Circled{\RNum{3}}}, we search for payments from well-known builders~\cite{wahrstatter_time_2023} to the \textit{coinbase addresses} of the remaining clusters.
+These payments correspond to funds that builders transfer to proposers in exchange for the right to determine their block contents.
+According to our rationale in \Cref{sec:on_alt_mev,sec:on_alt_gov}, proposers in these clusters are excluded from the altruistic set.
+This behavior is particularly prevalent among MEV-extracting STaaS providers, further supporting the classification of their proposers as non-altruistic.